c0hen/c0hen/useful-commands.md

 h :/\\[SPAM\\]
 ```

-Match string from the header.
+Match string from the header From.

 ```
 h From:/root